 Rapid, unprecedented growth – the words that define eCommerce in 2020.
-It should come to no surprise that businesses both big and small are shifting their focus to the company that has become synonymous with “online shopping” – Amazon.
+It should come as no surprise that businesses both big and small are shifting their focus to the company that has become synonymous with “online shopping” – Amazon.

-While many Brands already sell on Amazon, the largest portion of sales actually comes from third party sellers – many of whom start their business on Amazon.
+While many brands already sell on Amazon, the largest portion of sales actually comes from third-party sellers – many of whom start their business on Amazon.
 Amazon.com had over 475,000 active sellers in 2020 and over 2.4 million sellers worldwide.
 Amazon recently reported that these same sellers sold over 1 billion products with a 50% growth in sales during the 2020 holiday season.

 It sounds inviting for anyone looking to launch an online business.
 Just head to Amazon and boom!
 Sales start flooding in!

 However, when the majority of sales come from a small pool of sellers who appear on the first page of search results, an alternative solution to “win” on Amazon is imperative.
 The best way to get in front of shoppers is to promote listings through Amazon Advertising.
-But what about new brands in a saturated category who can’t make it to the top of the results regardless of how much they spend on Sponsored Product and Sponsored Brand Ads?
+But what about new brands in a saturated category who can’t make it to the top of the results regardless of how much they spend on Sponsored Products and Sponsored Brand Ads?

 Let’s take coffee as an example: You just launched a cool new coffee brand using Amazon as your main business platform.
 Based on what you’ve heard, you’re ready to see the sales pour in.
 However, there are currently over 500,000 active listings within this category – how do you make it to the first page of search results and then compete with industry giants like Folgers and Starbucks who have thousands of ratings (one of the most important factors in consumer conversions)?

-Should you use all of your advertising budget towards Amazon Advertising, going after all the internal traffic that already exists on the site?
+Should you use all of your advertising budget toward Amazon Advertising, going after all the internal traffic that already exists on the site?
 Of course, Amazon Advertising is necessary – but if you really want to compete, it would be wise to break apart the marketing budget and drive traffic to your product pages both internally and externally using other marketing solutions.